Ramnarayan Mandal

 Ramnarayan Mandal is the member of the Bihar Legislative Assembly from Banka constituency.
 He is a leader of Bhartiya Janta Party.

-He is currently a Minister of Revenue & Land Reforms in Bihar's Nitish Government Cabinet.
+He has earlier served as a Minister of Revenue & Land Reforms in Bihar's Nitish Government Cabinet.

 He was elected MLA for the first time in 1990.
 He won the Banka assembly seat for the 5th time in 2015.